-Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
-Among these immigrants were the ancestors of the Dissen family, who lived in Gloucestershire.
+The Norman Conquest of England in 1066 brought much change to the island nation, including many immigrants with new names.
+Among these immigrants were the ancestors of the Dissen family, who lived in Staffordshire.
 This family was originally from St. Aubin, Normandy, and it is from the local form of this place-name, D'Aubin, which literally translates as from Aubin, that their surname derives.

 Early Origins of the Dissen family